mb0/xelf-go/doc/modules.md

 file, and a list of all files and resolves qualified module symbols.

 The `mod` form creates and registers a simple module with a module name and tags of named values and returns void.
-This form creates a mod scope, that resolves its definitions as unqualified names.
+This form creates a mod env, that resolves its definitions as unqualified names.
 The declared module is available after its declaration in the parent file env.

 The `use` form loads modules into the file env and returns void.
 Use takes constant strings as module paths or tagged paths to alias a specific module.
 The used modules are available after the call in the parent loader env.
+A path fragment can be used to pick specific modules from a file.

 The `export` form loads modules just like the use form but also re-exports used modules.